-- Identify appropriate investment objectives - Agree the level of risk consistent with meeting the objectives - Implement an investment strategy and investment manager structure in line with the level of risk and objectives agreed
+- Identify appropriate investment objectives - Implement an investment strategy and investment manager structure in line with the level of risk and objectives agreed

 When making such decisions, and when appropriate, the Trustees take proper written advice.
-The Trustees' Investment Consultants, Capita Employee Solutions ('Capita'), are qualified by their ability in and practical experience of financial matters, and have the appropriate knowledge and experience to provide such advice.
+The Trustees' Investment Consultants, Capita Pensions Solutions ('Capita'), are qualified by their ability in and practical experience of financial matters, and have the appropriate knowledge and experience to provide such advice.